Package insert / prescribing information

 Chronically administered beta-blocking therapy should not be routinely withdrawn prior to major surgery; however, the impaired ability of the heart to respond to reflex adrenergic stimuli may augment the risks of general anesthesia and surgical procedures.

-Bradycardia, including sinus pause, heart block, and cardiac arrest have occurred with the use of metoprolol.
-Patients with first-degree atrioventricular block, sinus node dysfunction, or conduction disorders may be at increased risk.
-Monitor heart rate and rhythm in patients receiving metoprolol.
-If severe bradycardia develops, reduce or stop metoprolol.
+Bradycardia, including sinus pause, heart block, and cardiac arrest have occurred with the use of Metoprolol Tartrate Tablets USP.
+Patients with first-degree atrioventricular block, sinus node dysfunction or conduction disorders may be at increased risk.
+Monitor heart rate and rhythm in patients receiving Metoprolol Tartrate Tablets USP.
+If severe bradycardia develops, reduce or stop Metoprolol Tartrate Tablets USP.

-Patients with bronchospastic diseases, should, in general, not receive beta blockers, including metoprolol.
-Because of its relative beta1 selectivity, however, metoprolol may be used in patients with bronchospastic disease who do not respond to, or cannot tolerate, other antihypertensive treatment.
-Because beta1 selectivity is not absolute use, the lowest possible dose of metoprolol tartrate and consider administering metoprolol in smaller doses three times daily, instead of larger doses two times daily, to avoid the higher plasma levels associated with the longer dosing interval (see DOSAGE AND ADMINISTRATION).
+Patients with bronchospastic disease, should, in general, not receive beta-blockers, including Metoprolol Tartrate Tablets USP.
+Because of its relative beta1 selectivity, however, Metoprolol Tartrate Tablets USP may be used in patients with bronchospastic disease who do not respond to, or cannot tolerate, other antihypertensive treatment.
+Because beta1 selectivity is not absolute use the lowest possible dose of Metoprolol Tartrate Tablets USP and consider administering Metoprolol Tartrate Tablets USP in smaller doses 3 times daily, instead of larger doses two times daily, to avoid the higher plasma levels associated with the longer dosing interval (see DOSAGE AND ADMINISTRATION).
 Bronchodilators, including beta2 agonists, should be readily available or administered concomitantly.